matt7salomon/matt7salomon.github.io/README.md

 This project was to optimize a portfolio of stocks and options for different clients based on their age, risk tolerance, liquidity, wealth and some other factors.

 ### Cybersecurity Vulnerability Detection:
-This project was to find common vulnuerabilities within the firewall system based on the data collected by the server log.
-We identified common points of attackes and weaknesses and vulnerabilities using a data driven approach.
+This project was to find common vulnerabilities within the firewall system based on the data collected by the server log.
+We identified common points of attacks and weaknesses and vulnerabilities using a data driven approach.
 This project did not involve penetration testing or other forms of test that are not data driven.

 ### Root Cause Analysis:
 Detected and isolated the root-cause of failure in large petrochemical processes from collected sensor data (pressure, temperature, flow, etc.) using advanced data-mining methods.